Skip to main content

 College Choice & Reallocation

-29 colleges offer this subject. around 20% of applicants submit an open application. around one third of applicants may be reallocated across Oxford; the Mathematical Institute states around 25-30% of offers for Mathematics-related courses are not with the applicant's first college. of places come through the pool.
+29 colleges offer this subject.
+Around 20% of applicants submit an open application.
+Around one third of applicants may be reallocated across Oxford; the Mathematical Institute states around 25-30% of offers for Mathematics-related courses are not with the applicant's first college. of places come through the pool.

 Applicants may name a college or submit an open application.